 3.00

-Prepare and present written, oral and visual communication products, including instructions, proposals, informal and formal reports.
-Produce clear, usable communication by incorporating information design principles, arranging content to satisfy diverse audience needs and presenting visuals for various contexts.
-Designed as an advanced course to develop collaborative communication practices, information literacy skills and ethically responsible professional communication strategies.
-Keywords: Tech Reporting, Tech
+Prepare and present written, oral, and visual communication products, including but not limited to instructions, proposals, informal and formal reports.
+Produce clear, usable communication by incorporating information design principles, arranging content to satisfy diverse audience needs, and presenting visuals for various contexts.
+Designed to develop collaborative communication practices, information literacy skills, and ethically responsible professional communication strategies.

 Conditions